Anonymous functions

 Calling the anonymous function

-variable_that_holds_the_function.(data1, data, 2, data3)
+variable_that_holds_the_function.(data1, data2, data3)

 Static variables set within the anoynmous function will reference that static variable in memory.